-- We will contact the receiving school's SENCo and ensure that he/she knows about any special arrangements or support that needs to be made for your child. - We will make sure that all records about your child are passed on as soon as possible.
+- We will contact the receiving school's SENCo and ensure that they know about any special arrangements or support that needs to be made for your child. - We will make sure that all records about your child are passed on as soon as possible.